-Besides the LFS, Statistics Sweden produces statistics on employment in some other surveys, particularly the Register-based labour market statistics (RAMS) and Enterprise-based employment statistics as well as within the National Accounts.
+Besides the LFS, Statistics Sweden produces statistics on employment in some other surveys, particularly the Population by Labour market status (BAS) and Enterprise-based employment statistics as well as within the National Accounts.
 However, the results from these surveys are not entirely comparable with the LFS, mainly because of differences in definitions, survey methods and reference times.
+Information from BAS has been published since May 2022, and the statistics should be seen as a supplement to the LFS.
+BAS is classified as official statistics from 2023 onwards.
+You can read more about the differences between LFS and BAS on the website17.